2012 Rakhine State riots: Rohingya diaspora

-Around 140,000 people, the majority of them Rohingya Muslims, were displaced by two waves of organized violence between Buddhists and Muslims in Rakhine last year that left some 200 people dead.
-Thousands of Rohingya have fled Myanmar since then on overcrowded boats to Malaysia or further south, despite the dangers posed by rough seas.
+Around 140,000 people, the majority of them Rohingya Muslims, were displaced by two waves of organized violence between Buddhists and Muslims in Rakhine in 2012 that left some 200 people dead.
+Thousands of Rohingya have fled Myanmar since then, on overcrowded boats to Malaysia or further south, despite the dangers posed by rough seas.
 Hundreds are believed to have died at sea in 2013.
 In May, nearly 60 Rohingyas went missing after their boat sank after hitting rocks as a cyclone approached the bay.

 In November, another boat carrying 70 Rohingyas fleeing sectarian violence capsized off the western coast of Myanmar.
 Only eight survivors have been found.
 According to The Economist, later Burmese Buddhist mob violence against Rohingya Muslims in such places as Meiktila, Okpho and Gyobingauk Township "follows on from, and is clearly inspired by, the massacres of Rohingya Muslims around Sittwe" and "now seems to be spreading to other parts of Asia, too".

 Investigation

-An investigation committee was formed on 28 March 2014 by the Burmese government to take action against the people involved in riots on 26 and 27 March 2014.
-The report on riots was to have been submitted by 7 April 2014 to the president.
+An investigation committee was formed on 28 March, 2014 by the Burmese government to take action against the people involved in riots on 26 and 27 March, 2014.
+The report on riots was submitted by 7 April, 2014 to the president.

+On 30 May, 2018, the Burmese government announced their latest International Commission of Enquiry (ICOE) to investigate the human rights violations that occurred in the Rakhine State.
+The spokesperson for the Office of the President stated, "We have formed the Independent Commission of Enquiry to response [sic] to false allegations made by the UN Agencies and other international communities.”

+The International Committee of Jurists (ICJ) released a five-page legal briefing stating that the ICOE "cannot reasonably be seen as having any chance of being independent, impartial, or making an effective contribution to justice or accountability for the crimes under international law", and called for the UN Human Rights Council to create an impartial tribunal to collect evidence for potential future prosecutions.

 International reactions

-On 5 April 2013, Muslim and Buddhist inmates at an immigration detention centre Indonesia rioted along the lines of the conflict in their home country leading to death of 8 Buddhists and 15 injuries of Rohingyas.
+On 5 April 2013, Muslim and Buddhist inmates at an immigration detention centre in Indonesia rioted along the lines of the conflict in their home country leading to death of 8 Buddhists and 15 injuries of Rohingyas.
 According to the testimonies of Rohingya witnesses, the reason that sparked the riot was because of sexual harassment against female Rohingya Muslim inmates by the Burmese Buddhist inmates.
 Indonesian court jailed 14 Muslim Rohingya for nine months each in December.
-The sentence was lighter than the maximum penalty for violence resulting in death, which is 12 years.
 The men's lawyer said they would appeal for freedom because there was no real evidence shown during the trial.